mvvik/Zebrafish-Calcium-Microdomains/CALC/README.md

 ### Calcium Calculator (CalC) executables
-Do not directly execute any code in this folder: go directly to Figure folders.<br>
+Do not directly execute any code in this folder: go directly to Figure folders in the parent root folder.<br>
-Executables are used by ComputeCalciumPDE.m in COMMON folder.<br>
 CalC project information: <https://github.com/mvvik/CalC-simple-buffer>